vincentfusco/tt06_555/README.md

 ![Simulation Schematic](./docs/tb_tt_um_vaf_555_timer_astable_schematic.PNG)

-The above Ngspice output shows that the measured frequency between the schematic and RC extracted netlist are close and are in close agreement with the predicted value.
+The below Ngspice output shows the resulting waveforms.

 ![Simulation Results](./docs/tb_tt_um_vaf_555_timer_astable_results.png)

+The Ngspice output above shows that the measured frequency between the schematic and RC extracted netlist are close and are in close agreement with each other.

+They are close to the analytically-predicted value.

 ## Comparator